 Osteoporosis is a progressive condition that causes the bones to become thin and brittle, making them more prone to fractures.
-People with multiple sclerosis have been shown to have a lower bone density (known as osteopenia) than the general population, which puts them at a higher risk of developing osteoporosis and bone fracture.
-Other factors that increase the risk of osteoporosis include problems with mobility and weight bearing, long-term exposure to steroids (sometimes used to treat MS relapses), antidepressants or anxiolytics and age.
+If you have multiple sclerosis, you may have a lower bone density (known as osteopenia) than someone without MS. This puts you at a higher risk of developing osteoporosis and bone fracture.

 - Osteoporosis International 2011;22(12):2935-2949.
 Summary Bone health in multiple sclerosis.

 - Int J Neurosci.
 2015;125(12):904-12 Summary BMI levels with MS Bone mineral density levels in adults with multiple sclerosis: a meta-analysis.

 - British Medical Council Neurology 2017 4:17(1) 67 Summary High dose vitamin D supplementation does not affect biochemical bone markers in multiple sclerosis – a randomized controlled trial.

 Last updated: February 2018